DavidKe410/AI-aircraft-damage-assessment/README.md

 6. Downloading ROS2 Humble: https://nvidia-isaac-ros.github.io/getting_started/isaac_apt_repository.html
     - Difference from standard installation: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html
         - Is that it also installs gnupg and wget, but these are already included.
-        - And that is registers the GPG ket with isaa ros keys
+        - And that is registers the GPG ket with isaac ros keys
+    - Installed development tools and ROS tools (common packages) and python3 flake/pytest packages according to the official ros humble docs
-    - Installed ros-humble-desktop (may not be needed, but also installed ros-dev-tools)
+    - Installed ros-humble-desktop-full (may not be needed, but also installed ros-dev-tools)
 7. Starting with the Intel Realsense D435i
     - At this moment, there is no complete support for the D435i with the JEtpack 6 installation
     -   However, they have added support for JP6.0 with the D457 MIPI